Near Seven Valleys in York County, Pennsylvania — The American Northeast (Mid-Atlantic)

 More about this marker.
 In the center of the marker is a wartime photo of a gun crew resting in front of a 3-inch Ordnance Rifle.
 On the upper right is a drawing of the iron works.
 In the lower right is a photo of the cannon at the Soldiers and Sailors Memorial.
 On the left is a strip map of the Heritage Rail Trail County Park.

 Also see . . .
 Hanover Junction.
-An (Submitted on April 8, 2010, by Craig Swain of Leesburg, Virginia.)
+An article from Gettysburg Daily discussing the Civil War related activity at the junction.
+(Submitted on April 8, 2010, by Craig Swain of Leesburg, Virginia.)